 Statistics and Methods Clinic

-The Department of Psychology currently has two faculty members (Ryne Estabrook & Alexander Demos) and one graduate TA (Andrea Frankenstein) who have dedicated time to provide from assistance in from of research design, statistical consulting, and help with interpretation of results.
+The Department of Psychology currently has two faculty members (Ryne Estabrook & Alexander Demos) and one graduate TA (Andrea Frankenstein) who have dedicated time to assist in research design, statistical consulting, and help with the interpretation of results.
+Our services are available to all members of the UIC Psychology department, those collaborating with members of our department, and any graduate students who have taken Psychology methods courses.
 Our goal is to help you do research!

 We now have three avenues for help (see below for details).